flowmemo/h-index/README.md

 # h-index
-calculate h-index and i10-index of a given array
+calculate h-index, i10-index, and g-index of a given array

 ## Usage
 ```js